CrazyRabbitYingqing/NLP_Project/Final_Write_up.md

 ### communication

-The presentation slides contains all the results visulization and interpretation.
+The presentation slides contain all the results visulization and interpretation.